On Mixup Regularization: Notations and setting

 where $\hh$ is a class of candidate functions, such as linear functions or deep neural networks, and $\Ex(f)$ is a risk functional that depends on $S_n$.
-The most standard risk used in machine learning is the empirical risk, defined for any loss function $\ell:\Y\times\Y\rightarrow \R$ by:
+The most standard risk used in machine learning is the empirical risk, defined for any loss function $\ell:\Y\times\R^c\rightarrow \R$ by:

-Solving (\ref{eq:minrisk}) with the empirical risk (\ref{eq:erm}) is often called \emph{empirical risk minimization} (ERM), and is typically performed in practice by first-order numerical optimization such as stochastic gradient descent~\cite{Bottou2008Tradeoffs}.
-Standard losses $\ell$ include the squared error (in regression) and the cross-entropy loss (in classification, assuming that $\forall y\in\Y, y^\top \:1_c=1$, which is true for one-hot encoded classes and their convex combinations):
+Solving (\ref{eq:minrisk}) with the empirical risk (\ref{eq:erm}) is often called \emph{empirical risk minimization} (ERM), and is typically performed in practice by first-order numerical optimization such as stochastic gradient descent~\citep{Bottou2008Tradeoffs}.
+Standard losses $\ell$ include the squared error (in regression) and the cross-entropy loss applied to the softmax mapping (in classification, assuming that $\forall y\in\Y, y^\top \:1_c=1$, which is true for one-hot encoded classes and their convex combinations):

-\paragraph{Mixup.} Instead of minimizing the empirical risk (\ref{eq:erm}), Mixup \cite{Zhang2018mixup} creates new random input/output samples by taking convex combinations of pairs of training samples, and minimizes the corresponding empirical risk.
+\paragraph{Mixup.} Instead of minimizing the empirical risk (\ref{eq:erm}), Mixup \citep{Zhang2018mixup} creates new random input/output samples by taking convex combinations of pairs of training samples, and minimizes the corresponding empirical risk.
 With our notations, Mixup therefore minimizes the following \emph{Mixup risk} over $f\in\hh$:

 where $\lambda \sim \text{Beta}(\alpha,\alpha)$, and $\alpha$ is a parameter of Mixup.
-The minimization of (\ref{eq:mixup}) is typically performed by stochastic gradient descent, where $\lambda$ is sampled at each iteration to obtain a stochastic gradient (in practice, \cite{Zhang2018mixup} suggest to sample minibatches of training pairs, and generate Mixup random pairs within the minibatch, which also produces a stochastic gradient of (\ref{eq:mixup})).
+The minimization of (\ref{eq:mixup}) is typically performed by stochastic gradient descent, where $\lambda$ is sampled at each iteration to obtain a stochastic gradient.
+In practice, \citet{Zhang2018mixup} suggest to sample minibatches of training pairs, and generate Mixup random pairs within the minibatch, which also produces a stochastic gradient of (\ref{eq:mixup}).